Crazy for You (musical): Broadway (1992)

 After a Washington, D.C. tryout and 10 previews, it opened at the Shubert Theatre on February 19, 1992, and ran for 1,622 performances.
 The cast included Jodi Benson as Polly, Harry Groener as Bobby Child, Bruce Adler as Bela Zangler, John Hillner as Lank Hawkins, Michele Pawk as Irene Roth, Jane Connell as Mother, Beth Leavel as Tess (Leavel also understudied Benson), Ronn Carroll as Everett Baker, and Stephen Temperley and Amelia White as Eugene and Patricia Fodor.
 The Manhattan Rhythm Kings played cowboys Mingo, Moose, and Sam, singing in their trademark close harmony.

+In The New York Times, David Richards gave a mixed review, finding Benson and Groener's chemistry unpersuasive: "The flirtation between these two is lackluster and their clinches are passionless."
+He was most impressed by Stroman's work: "It is indicative that the best numbers in 'Crazy for You,' the real audience-rousers, are group numbers."
+He also praised her choreography in "What Causes That?": "What Ms. Stroman is synchronizing here is a lack of control, a queasiness that's capable of a few sudden, antic lurches."
+While her work was "not to be missed," Richards concluded that the show "may be the first Broadway musical ever that left me eager to catch the replacement cast."